maccu71/projects/README.md

 - CPU.requests and CPU.limits mismatch
 - Memory.requests and Memory.limits mismatch

 When you `kubectl get pod -n new -o yaml | grep qosClass`, it shows `qosClass: BestEffort`.
-It's the low-key player; when resources get tight, these pods step aside first, giving priority to their Guaranteed and Burstable counterparts.
+Pods in this category get whatever resources are available but it's the low-key player; when resources get tight, these pods are "released" first, giving priority to their Guaranteed and Burstable counterparts.
+So they may struggle if resources are constrained.

 <br/><br/>